 - Depth of Experience

-Littler’s eDiscovery lawyers focus only on eDiscovery, allowing them to remain current on the latest legal developments and to proactively advise clients before disputes with opposing counsel arise.
-Each of our eDiscovery shareholders also has real-life trial experience, so they bring a practical and cost-effective perspective to what can otherwise appear to be esoteric eDiscovery issues that can hijack a case.
-They also never lose sight of the fact that the goal of all discovery – including eDiscovery – is to win the case, so every activity needs to further that objective.
+Littler’s eDiscovery lawyers focus only on eDiscovery, allowing them to remain current on the latest legal and technology developments and to proactively advise clients before disputes with opposing counsel arise.
+All of our eDiscovery shareholders have real-life trial experience, so they bring a practical and cost-effective perspective to what can otherwise appear to be esoteric eDiscovery issues that can hijack a case.
+They never lose sight of the fact that the goal of all discovery – including eDiscovery – is to win the case, so every activity needs to further that objective.

 Littler has also built the Littler National Data Center that can perform an array of tasks associated with eDiscovery, including processing electronic evidence and hosting case databases.
-With this unique resource, Littler provides clients with a turn-key solution that typically is more cost-effective and streamlined than using outside vendors.
+With this unique resource, Littler provides clients with a turn-key solution that is typically more cost-effective and streamlined than using outside vendors.

-In short, Littler offers clients a full range of eDiscovery services to meet the needs of any case, from small, single-plaintiff administrative charges or internal investigations where only a handful of key custodians’ emails are at issue, to trade secret matters where disputes over unique data sources are the central focus of the case, to bet-the-company, nationwide class or collective actions where hundreds of gigabytes and multiple types of electronic data are in play.
+In short, Littler offers clients a full range of eDiscovery services to meet the needs of any case, from small, single-plaintiff administrative charges or internal investigations where only a handful of key custodians’ emails are at issue; to trade secret matters where disputes over unique data sources are the central focus of the case; to bet-the-company, nationwide class or collective actions where hundreds of gigabytes and multiple types of electronic data are in play.